galaxyproject/galaxy-hub/content/get-started/new-leads/index.md

 We encourage you to look through the existing [Special Interest Groups](/community/sig/) and find the one which is appropriate for your needs.
 You can always join a SIG and contribute to that community.
 However, if you don't find a SIG that fits your work, domain or region, or don't feel identified with any of them, you can create your own community of practice!

-### Good to know before you start building a SIG
+### What is _good to know_ before you start building a SIG - main challenges !

 The goal of building a new community is to establish a working environment related to your domain of expertise.
-In the  process of creating and maintaing a SIG, regardless of your research domain, you will have to address the following issues:
+In the  process of creating and maintaining a SIG, regardless of your research domain, you will need to address the following issues:

-1. Identify the technical challenges you want to solve.
-They will be the main focus for your group and will determine the major part of its activities.
+1. Identify the technical challenges you want to handle.
+They will be the main focus for your SIG and will determine the major part of its activities.
 Here is a very short list of potential requirements you may want to meet:

     * create relevant tools and software
     * define special data formats